Alaska

 Nugget

 Similar to finding the optimal spatial parameters, the nugget can be estimated by selecting a nugget that maximizes the likelihood of the GLS given the data. fitGLS() will find this maximum-likelihood nugget when nugget = NA is specified.
-Note that this type of optimization requires fitting multiple GLS models, which means it will be much slower than our call to fitGLS() with a known nugget.
+This type of optimization requires fitting multiple GLS models, which means it will be much slower than our call to fitGLS() with a known nugget.

 (nug.opt = GLS.opt$nugget)